Jalba784/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A responsive website adapts the size of the screen no matter the device size.
+While an adaptive website adjusts its screen size to a particular device's screen size.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is a website that has been built with a mobile orientation first.
+This means that any particular desktop website will come as a result from the mobile design.
+The mobile design will have to be adjusted to accomidate a desktop design.
+The mobile design begins with a "min-width", while a desktop design's media query is a "max-width".
+The contrary is said about the desktop first.
+This means that the website is built as a desktop design first and then built down to accomidate mobile devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    This font size adjustment allows the developer to use rems in terms of a 1.0 base.
+This means that if a developer were to insert a font size of 2.0, it actually means that the font size is 20 pixels.
+1.5rems would go on to be 15 pixels, etc.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing gives the developer a tool to manage CSS files, easier to read, and makes the css styling reusable.
+Preprocessors also cut down on how many lines of code a developer has toa actually write.
+The preprocessor must be installed and directed towards the intended files that the developer wishes to work on.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I love how I am able to see CSS stylings more clearly.
+I hate how, for some reason, I keep having to ask my preprocessor to watch my CSS file.
+FOr some reason it disconnects after a while.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.